elastic/elastic-agent/docs/cpu-metrics-in-fleet.md

 We can see that the metrics in the Agent + Beats `/stats` API outputs match up with those in the Elasticsearch `metrics-elastic_agent*` indices.

+### Comparison between data in `metrics-elastic_agent*` indices and data shown in Fleet UI

+Given the findings in the previous sections, and looking at the Elasticsearch query, it follows that the CPU usage metrics shown in the Fleet UI for every Agent are computed as follows from the data in the `metrics-elatic_agent*` indices:

+1. For the Agent process and for every Beat process that's managed by Agent:
+   1. CPU utilization (in milliseconds; stored in the `system.process.cpu.total.value` field) is considered over a 5-minute period.
+   2. This 5-minute period is broken down into 1-minute buckets.
+This is the `cpu_time_series` aggregation in the Elasticsearch query.
+   3. Recall that the values stored in `system.process.cpu.total.value` field are counter values, meaning they are expected to be non-decreasing over time.
+So to consider a single CPU utilization value for each 1-minute bucket, we take the `max(system.process.cpu.total.value)`.
+This is the `max_cpu` aggregation in the Elasticsearch query.
+   4. Given that the values stored in `system.process.cpu.total.value` field are counter values, to get CPU utilization (in milliseconds) for each 1-minute period, we subtract the `max(system.process.cpu.total.value)` of a 1-minute bucket from the same value of the previous 1-minute bucket.
+Further, we recalculate this value for 10-second buckets (essentially dividing the 1-minute bucket value by 6).
+This is all done by the `cpu_derivative` aggregation in the Elasticsearch query.
+   5. this per-10-second CPU utilization (in milliseconds) is divided by `10 * 1000` (= 10 seconds expressed as milliseconds),
+      to get the _percentage_ CPU utilization over 10 elapsed seconds.
+This is the `cpu` aggregation in the Elasticsearch query.
+   6. So now we end up with five CPU utilization (in %) values, one for each minute.
+   7. These are averaged to arrive at the CPU utilization (in %) over five minutes.
+This is the `avg_cpu` aggregation in the Elasticsearch query.
+2. The 5-minute average CPU utilization (in %) for each of the processes is summed up to arrive at a total CPU utilization (in %) for the Agent process and all Beat processes managed by Agent.
+This is the `sum_cpu` aggregation in the Elasticsearch query.
+The result is the total CPU utilization (in %) by Agent and it's child Beat processes across all available cores (as opposed to being normalized per-core).
+For example, if a machine has 8 cores, the resulting value will be in the range of
+   (0%, 800%).

+## Observations

+* The CPU utilization (in %) of Agent and each of the Beat processes can vary wildly.
+Generally speaking, the Agent process itself does not utilize much CPU.
+And each Beat process may utilize CPU depending on the type of computations it is performing on the data.

+* Also, CPU utilization is rarely constant.
+If the output of `top` or `htop` for Agent and Beat processes is observed over time, the CPU utilization % shown varies for each process over time.

+* To relate the output seen in `top` or `htop` for Agent and Beat processes with the single value shown in the Fleet UI, one must observe the values in the `top` / `htop` output over five minutes, arrive at an average CPU utilization (in %) value for each process, and sum it up.
+The resulting value will roughly be equal to the single value shown for that Agent in the Agent Listing page in the Fleet UI.

+## Suggested improvements

+* We should document the observations above in an appropriate location and perhaps link to this documentation from the "i" icon in CPU column in the Agent Listing page in the Fleet UI.

+* Rather than showing a single value for every Agent in the Agent Listing page in the Fleet UI, we should consider showing the constituent values for Agent and each of the Beats processes managed by the Agent.
+Concretely, this would mean getting rid of the `sum_cpu` aggregation in the Elasticsearch query.
+The challenge, of course, would be in presenting these values in a user-friendly manner, especially in cases where an Agent is managing several Beats.
+Also, by showing the values for the Beat processes (along with the Agent process), we would be exposing internals of Agent to users, which may be confusing for some users.

+* We should enhance collection and aggregation to include CPU utilization for Beats, which are Agent components managed by the command runtime, but also Agent components managed by the service runtime (e.g. Endpoint).